COLORADO

 Pikes Peak is the first fourteener that you would encounter in Colorado if you were traveling west from the plains of Kansas.
 Pikes Peak is 14,115 feet tall.
 The first person who climbed it was explorer Zebulon Pike, who led an expedition there in 1806.
 His group failed to reach the summit because of deep snow and lack of food.

-Pikes Peak came into existence around 50 million years ago and was formed by the erosion of molten rock.
-Pikes Peak has an old cog railway that you can ride to the summit in the summer.
+Pikes Peak was formed over a billion years ago when ancient rocks were pushed up by forces deep inside the Earth, and erosion shaped it into the mountain we see today.
+It has an old cog railway that you can ride to the summit during the summer.

 Longs Peak is 14,259 feet tall and is one of the tallest in Colorado.
 It’s the only fourteener in Rocky Mountain National Park.
 An estimated 30,000 people climb it each year.